Domain Name System: Resource records

 RDATA is data of type-specific relevance, such as the IP address for address records, or the priority and hostname for MX records.
 Well known record types may use label compression in the RDATA field, but "unknown" record types must not (RFC 3597).

 The CLASS of a record is set to IN (for Internet) for common DNS records involving Internet hostnames, servers, or IP addresses.
 In addition, the classes Chaos (CH) and Hesiod (HS) exist.
 Each class is an independent name space with potentially different delegations of DNS zones.

 In addition to resource records defined in a zone file, the domain name system also defines several request types that are used only in communication with other DNS nodes (on the wire), such as when performing zone transfers (AXFR/IXFR) or for EDNS (OPT).

 Wildcard records

-The domain name system supports wildcard DNS records which specify names that start with the asterisk label, '*', e.g., *.example.
+The domain name system supports wildcard DNS records which specify names that start with the asterisk label, *, e.g., *.example.
 DNS records belonging to wildcard domain names specify rules for generating resource records within a single DNS zone by substituting whole labels with matching components of the query name, including any specified descendants.
 For example, in the following configuration, the DNS zone x.example specifies that all subdomains, including subdomains of subdomains, of x.example use the mail exchanger (MX) a.x.example.
-The A record for a.x.example is needed to specify the mail exchanger IP address.
+The AAAA record for a.x.example is needed to specify the mail exchanger IP address.
 As this has the result of excluding this domain name and its subdomains from the wildcard matches, an additional MX record for the subdomain a.x.example, as well as a wildcarded MX record for all of its subdomains, must also be defined in the DNS zone.